Last updated: 2021-01-06-23:03 Melbourne time

 ←Back to per-country plots

-Victoria is emerging from a fairly strict lockdown, and is aiming to have no local
+Victoria has emerged from a fairly strict lockdown, that aimed for no local spread

 How have Victoria's restrictions affected the spread of the virus?
-Can we expect the
+The below plot

-effective reproduction number of the virus, Reff has changed over
+shows how the effective reproduction number of the virus, Reff has

-time in Victoria, as well as how the daily cases have changed over time, with a
+changed over time in Victoria, as well as how the daily cases have changed over

-Is Victoria on track to meet its targets for easing restrictions in Melbourne?
-The
+How on track was Victoria to meet its targets for easing restrictions in Melbourne?

-below plot shows the 14-day average of daily cases, and the targets required to move
+The below plot shows the 14-day average of daily cases, and the targets required to

-to each step at their earliest possible dates.
-The requirement to move to the last
+move to each step at their earliest possible dates.
+The requirement to move to the

-step is zero cases for 14 days, which can't be shown on the plot.
-The projected
+last step is zero cases for 14 days, which can't be shown on the plot.

 The projected trends are simple extrapolations of what will happen if